-The second step before you hop on your brand-new e-bike is to make sure it's properly fit to you.
-This entails adjusting the saddle height and setting the shock's sag.
+The second step before you ride your brand-new e-bike is to make sure it's properly fit to you.
+This entails adjusting the saddle height.
 Riding with components (like your saddle) in less-than-optimum positions can give you sore knees, arms, shoulders and back muscles.
 You'll have an infinitely better riding experience if you follow these simple steps: